srimaln91/sql-dumper/README.md

 ### Configuration

-You need to create a config.yml file in youe project root.
+You need to create a config.yml file in your project root.
 Below is the default config file.

 ```
 ---